YutaroHayakawa/ipftrace2/README.md

 Here is the simplest example of tracing which is useful for debugging or learning purpose.
 But **don't do this on your production environment**.
-Because, `ipftrace2` may attach the tracing eBPF program to **thousands** of kernel functions which takes `struct sk_buff *` as argument by default.
+Because, `ipftrace2` may attach the tracing eBPF program to **hundreds or thousands** of kernel functions which takes `struct sk_buff *` as argument by default.
 The overhead made by it shouldn't be acceptable.

 ```
 $ sudo ipft -m 0xdeadbeef